Can bladder cancer be found early?

 Bladder cancer can sometimes be found early.
 Finding it early improves your chances that it can be treated successfully.

-Screening tests or exams are used to look for a disease in people who have no symptoms (and who have not had that disease before).
-No major professional organizations recommend routine screening of the general public for bladder cancer at this time.
+Screening is the use of tests or exams to look for a disease in people who have no symptoms.
+At this time, no major professional organizations recommend routine screening of the general public for bladder cancer.
 This is because no screening test has been shown to lower the risk of dying from bladder cancer in people who are at average risk.